Senate summons Emefiele as Naira depreciates further, now N710 per dollar

-Senate Reacts Angrily, Summons CBN Boss Emefiele As Naira Depreciates Further, Now N710 per Dollar
+Senate Reacts Angrily, Summons CBN Boss Emefiele As Naira Depreciates Further in Parallel Market

-- The Nigerian Senate has intervened in the continuous fall of the nation's currency
+- The Nigerian Senate has intervened in the continuous fall of the naira against other international currencies

 - This is as the federal lawmakers seek the presence of the Governor of the Central Bank of Nigeria, Godwin Emefiele